kayatf/HP-EliteDesk-800-G2-DM-Hackintosh/README.md

 ## Known Issues:
 - VGA port is not supported
 - Sleep is not working (Reboot or blackscreen when trying to wake it)
+- Front headphone/mic combo jack is not working